1587/speaking-exam/00-part2.md

 My answer:

 ```
-This is a close-up photo of a warehouse.
-Two people, many goods and many shelves are in this photo.
+The picture is taken in a warehouse. there are two people in this picture.
-On the left , the woman with blue hat is pushing a small cart.
-Three boxes are on the car.
+On the left , a woman with blue helmet is pushing a small cart.
+Three boxes are stacking on the cart.
 On the right, a man is checking status of the forklift truck（叉车）)
-At the back, many goods are on the shelves.
+In the background, there are many goods on the shelves.
-And you can see two lights on the cell.
+And you can see two lights on the ceiling. we can see they are very busy.
 ```